 Generally, you can work right up until the end of your pregnancy.
 The only types of jobs that might be a problem are those where you work around certain chemicals or x-rays.

 If you have any questions, ask us.

-In non-High Risk pregnancies short stays (several days) at high altitude are generally not felt to be a significant problem.
-Women who are at low risk during pregnancy living at low altitudes should avoid vigorous exercise if they visit high altitudes for short periods of time.
-In High Risk pregnancies high altitude exposes the mother and developing fetus to less oxygen and should be avoided whenever possible.
+In non-high-risk pregnancies, short stays (several days) at high altitudes are generally not felt to be a significant problem.
+Women who are at low-risk during pregnancy living at low altitudes should avoid vigorous exercise if they visit high altitudes for short periods of time.
+In high-risk pregnancies, high altitude exposes the mother and developing fetus to less oxygen and should be avoided whenever possible.

 Your physician will be happy to discuss your special problem with you.